 Appellant is still incarcerated with multiple years left to serve.
 Consequently, Appellant has not been ordered to make payment on any fees, costs, or fines and will not be required to do so until after release.
-Thus, Appellant's anticipated injury is not ripe for adjudication.
+Thus, Appellant's alleged injury is hypothetical as it is yet to occur.
 See Ahlburn, 728 A.2d at 451.
 The overall health of the economy, the unemployment rate, and Appellant's employment status, along with any other issues relative to economic hardship, cannot be determined until his future "release, work placement, or parole."
 Upon "release, work placement, or parole," it is Appellant's obligation to contact the Office of Costs and Fines for development of an appropriate payment schedule based on his then-present circumstances, which will be reviewed at that time.
 See Texas, 523 U.S. at 300.